-If you are just now visiting, and unsure of what I am talking about, scroll down or click HERE for information on my involvement in the Armchair BEA event.
-Also be sure to visit my Giveaway Page to enter.
+If you are just now visiting, and unsure of what I am talking about, scroll down for information on my involvement in the Armchair BEA event.

 Today’s agenda topics are two-fold, so I am going to split them up into two posts.
 For this one, participants were asked to choose five of the eleven introduction questions to answer.
-Number One was to tell a bit about yourself, but since visitors to this website can read all about me, my novels, and my publishing journey on the About Me, Sharon’s Novels, and FAQ pages, I am not going to count that one!
+Number One was to tell a bit about yourself, but since visitors to this website can read all about me, my novels, and my publishing journey on the About Sharon, Novels Page, and The Library at Pemberley, I am not going to count that one!

 1. Tell us one non-book-related thing that everyone reading your blog may not know about you.
 The answer to this question goes along with another that asks, “Where in the world are you blogging from?”
 The reason I say that is because currently I am blogging from my home in the Central Valley of California, my small town near Fresno and located at the feet of the Sierra Nevada mountain range where Yosemite and Sequoia National Parks are nestled.
 I have lived in CA for the bulk of my life, and can honestly say there are very few places within the State, or the west for that matter, that I haven’t traveled to.
 What some may not know is that my husband is retiring at the end of June, and as soon as we can sell our house we will be leaving our native California to become residents of Kentucky!
 The reasons are myriad – cheaper lifestyle, more conservative atmosphere, fresher air, less taxes – but why we settled on Kentucky versus other States that met our retirement qualifications is because my daughter Emily’s husband Neil is from Kentucky.
 Odds are nearly 100% that they will eventually settle in the Elizabethtown area once Neil is out of the Navy.
 Being close to my daughter, and the grand-babies that will inevitably arrive in due course, is an absolute must!